richa-sinha28/FUTURE_ML_03/README.md

 ## ⚠️ Limitations & Notes

-- Scores are based on **text present in the CV** — a candidate may have a skill but not have written it
+- Scores are based on **text present in the CV** — a candidate may possess a skill that is simply not written in the resume
 - TF-IDF captures **vocabulary overlap**, not years of experience or depth of knowledge
-- Treat scores as **decision support**, not a replacement for human judgement
+- Scores are intended as **decision support**, not a replacement for human judgement
 - PDF extraction works best on **text-based PDFs** (not scanned image PDFs)
 - Analysis runs **fresh on every submission** — no model files or database required